dawidzawada/zebra-striped/README.md

 npm install zebra-striped
 ```

-### Installation in managed Expo projects
+### Expo 🚀

 After installation you'll need to rebuild your dev client.
-Zebra 🦓 will not work in Expo Go.
+Zebra 🦓 will not work in Expo Go!

-For [managed](https://docs.expo.dev/archive/managed-vs-bare/) Expo projects, please follow the installation instructions in the [API documentation for the latest stable release](#api-documentation).
-If you follow the link and there is no documentation available then this library is not yet usable within managed projects &mdash; it is likely to be included in an upcoming Expo SDK release.

-### Installation in bare React Native projects
+### Plain React Native 📚

-For bare React Native projects, you must ensure that you have [installed and configured the `expo` package](https://docs.expo.dev/bare/installing-expo-modules/) before continuing.
+For plain React Native project you must install and configure `expo` package, follow the ["Install Expo modules in an existing React Native project"](https://docs.expo.dev/bare/installing-expo-modules/) article.

-#### Configure for iOS
+#### iOS 📱

-Run `npx pod-install` after installing the npm package.
+Make sure to run `pod install` in `ios` folder.

 ## Contributing